 - Drop a Medicare Advantage plan and return to Original Medicare (Part A and Part B).

 - Sign up for a Part D Prescription Drug plan (if returning to Original Medicare).

 You are first eligible enroll in a Medicare Advantage plan during your initial coverage election period.
 This period begins three (3) months immediately before you are first entitled to both Medicare Part A and Part B and ends on the later of:

 - The last day of the month before you are entitled to both Part A and Part B, or;

 - The last day of your Part B initial enrollment period.*

 *The initial enrollment period for Part B is the seven (7) month period that begins three (3) months before the month you are eligible for Part B, and ends three (3) months after the month of eligibility.

-Initial Enrollment Period for Part D (IEP for Part D)
+Initial enrollment period for Part D (IEP for Part D)

-The Initial Enrollment Period for Part D (prescription drug coverage) is when you are first eligible to enroll in a Part D plan.
+The initial enrollment period for Part D (prescription drug coverage) is when you are first eligible to enroll in a Part D plan.
 In general, you are eligible to enroll in a Part D plan when you are entitled to Part A or are enrolled in Part B, and permanently reside in the service area of a Part D plan.

-Generally, your IEP for Part D is the same period as the Initial Enrollment Period for Medicare Part B. The initial enrollment period for Part B is the seven (7) month period that begins 3 months before the month an individual meets the eligibility requirements for Part B, and ends 3 months after the month of eligibility.
+Generally, your IEP for Part D is the same period as the initial enrollment period for Medicare Part B. The initial enrollment period for Part B is the seven (7) month period that begins 3 months before the month an individual meets the eligibility requirements for Part B, and ends 3 months after the month of eligibility.